Your money-making expert. Financial journalist, TV and radio personality.

 Make sure you don’t leave items on the stairs that you could potentially trip over and ensure all the carpet is well maintained – if the carpet is worn or frayed you should get it immediately replaced.
 Equally just making sure that the stairway is well lit could help prevent a painful injury.

 Another cause of falls are slippery floors, which can be avoided by cleaning up spillages and using non-slip mats.
 Take no chances with your safety and if anything poses a risk, get it seen to right away.
-Decorators, such as The Handy Squad, should be able to get your home in safe shape if you think there’s a problem.
+Decorators should be able to get your home in safe shape if you think there’s a problem.